 3. Manuel Uribe

-Born in Monterrey Mexico in 1965, Manuel Uribe was popularly known as the man who suffered from morbid obesity to an extend that has not been recorded in world’s history.
-In 2011, Manuel was completely unable to leave the bed after he hit 1320 lbs ( approximately 570 kg).
+Born in Monterrey Mexico in 1965, Manuel Uribe was popularly known as the man who suffered from morbid obesity to an extent that has not been recorded in world’s history.
+In 2011, Manuel was completely unable to leave the bed after he hit 1320 lbs ( approximately 570 kg) making him the first recorded fattest person to achieve complete immobility due to obesity.
 This was the maximum weight he ever had.
 With the help of nutritionists and doctor, Uribe managed to reduce his weight by 400 lbs (181 kgs).
 He shockingly turned down the offer for an Italian gastric bypass surgery in 2006, as witnessed by several viewers when he appeared on Televisa television.
-In 2009, there were false report that he had died.
-But, as per the latest reports, Uribe is still alive and the latest update about his weight were on February 2012 where he weighed 440 lbs (200 kg).
+In 2009, there was false report that he had died.
+But, as per the latest reports, Uribe is still alive and the latest update about his weight was on February 2012 where he weighed 440 lbs (200 kg).

 4. Kenneth Brumley

 Kenneth Brumley was once the world’s heaviest person whose weight was confirmed to be about 74 stones ( 1035 pounds or 468 kg).
 He appeared in the “Half-ton dad” documentary that was featured on Channel 4 Body-Shock.
 According to the documentary, Brumley states how he was bed bound for 4 years in Renaissance hospital in Texas where he was admitted for a bypass surgery.
 He illustrates how a fire crew had to break a wall to get him out because he couldn’t pass by the door.
 He managed to lose 76 kg from the hospital within 40 days.
 His entire weight loss procedure involved a restriction of his daily diet to about 1, 200 calories per day.
 The specialists who attended to him are the same ones who are believed to have treated William Renee (the world’s fattest woman at that time).